adamrossnelson/skbuddy/README.md

 ```

 ## Alternatives to skbuddy
 The alternative to skbuddy would be to manually convert Stata `dta` files to `csv` or another format readily accessible in Python.
-A more direction option would be to use `pd.read_stata()`.
+A more direct option would be to use `pd.read_stata()`.
 For example:

 ```Python
 import pandas as pd